bhurlow/slack-docker-notify/README.md

 # slocker

-docker cluster notifications in your slack channels
+stream events from docker to your slack `#notifications` channel